HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ### Handling incoming Backward Transfers on the Mainchain

-Once all backward transfers of a withdrawal epoch are complete, submitted through regular backward transfers on the sidechain, or BTRs/CSWs on the sidechain, they are broadcast to the mainchain in a Withdrawal Certificate with an attached proof.
+Once all Backward Transfers of a withdrawal epoch are complete, submitted through regular Backward Transfers on the sidechain, or BTRs/CSWs on the sidechain, they are broadcast to the mainchain in a Withdrawal Certificate with an attached proof.
 Now this data needs to be verified by the mainchain.

 First, mainchain nodes will check if the *ledgerId* refers to a currently active sidechain.
 Next, the *epochId* must be a valid withdrawal epoch number for the given sidechain.
 Lastly, the proof must be a valid SNARK proof and evaluate to true, using the verification key submitted at the time of sidechain deployment.
 If the SNARK proof and public parameters are valid, then the certificate gets included and processed in the mainchain.